-PRESENT NAME: Marc William Marcantel
+PRESENT NAME: Marc William Marcan

-PROPOSED NAME: Billy Roger Marcante
+PROPOSED NAME: Billy Roger Marcantel

-THE COURT ORDERS that ill persons interested in thi matter shall appear before this court hearing to show use, if any, why the petition for change of name should not be granted: NOTICE OF HEARING Date: February 15, 2018 fime: 10:30 A.M.
+THE COURT ORDERS that all persons interested in this matter shall appear before this court hearing to show ause, if any, why the petitio for change of name should not be granted. not be granted: NOTICE OF HEARING Date: February 15, 2018 ime: 10:30 A.M.
 Dept.C-27.
+330 West Broadway San

-The address of the court is: 330 West Broadway San Diego, CA 92101.
-A copy of this Order to Show Cause shall be published at least once each week for four sive weeks prior to the uccessive weeks prior to the date set for hearing on the petition in the following newspaper of general circulation, primed in this county, Voice & Viewpoint 1/11,1/18,1/25,2/ must be submitted by March 2, 2018 to be o by SDHC staff and decision-making authorities their final review of the proposed plan.
-Please subu written comments by mail to: Jessica Adamo/Moving Forward, San Diego Housing Commission, 1222 Broadway, Suite 300, San Diego, CA 92101, or email your comments to jestican@sdbc.org
+330 West Broadway San Diego, CA 92101.
+A copy of this Order to Show Cause shall be published at least once each week for four successive weeks prior to the date set for hearing on the petition in the following newspaper of general circulation, printed in ti ed in this ty, Voice & Viewp 1/11.1/18.1/25.2/ by SDHC staff and decision-making authorities in their final review of the their final review of the proposed plan.
+Please submit wriften comments by mail to Jestica Adamo-Moving Forward, San Diego Housing Commission, 122 Broadway, Suite 300, San Diego, CA 92101, or sensitive to the comments to or email your comment jestican@adhc.org